sathirauop/MeditationCenter/API_ENDPOINTS.md

 **Permission Required:** `ADMIN` role + `CREATE_TEMPLATE` permission

 **Note:** Creates a schedule override for a specific date.
-Only one override per date is allowed.
+If an override already exists for the date, it will be completely replaced with the new override (all old activities are deleted and replaced with the new ones).

 **Request Body:**
 ```json